Khalian/Modulo7/README.md

 [![Join the chat at https://gitter.im/Khalian/Modulo7](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Khalian/Modulo7?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A semantic and technical analysis of musical scores based on Information Retrieval Principles
+A semantic and technical analysis of musical scores based on Information Retrieval and SQL principles

-OVERVIEW: Modulo7 is an research attempt to build a purely objective music analyzer Music Information Retrieval Engine using music theory, natural language principles and big data principles.
+OVERVIEW: Modulo7 is an research attempt to build a purely objective music analyzer Music Information Retrieval Engine using music theory, natural language principles and big data principles along with a SQL like querying interface.

 Most Music recommendation engines take into account user feedback for recommendation and analysis purpose and does not take into account music theory.
 Modulo7 allows comparisons based on both